I Am Jane Doe

 And then I remembered:

 It wasn’t my fault.
 I feel the need to say that because it wasn’t, and because I want anyone reading this who has experienced something similar to know that it isn’t your fault, either.
 We never know when we walk out the door when we’re going to find ourselves in the presence of a rapist.
 We can take precautions and self-defense classes, maintain a constant state of awareness of our surroundings, only ever drink at home, and still get raped.
-I know because the first time I got raped my only crime was hanging out with friends smoking a joint.
+I know because the first time I got raped I was just hanging out with friends smoking a joint.
 I know because most women who experience rape are not drunk or dressed provocatively or in any way “asking for it.”
 Most victims are raped by someone they know, and it usually happens in their own home or that of a friend or relative.

 Rape isn’t the logical conclusion to a night of drink ending in unconsciousness.
 In a civilized society, it should never be a thing about which we say, “What did she expect?”
 If the crime was murder, we never would.
 Because drunk girls don’t cause murder any more than they cause rape.